agude/agude.github.io/_books/the_abyss_beyond_dreams.md

    Fallers.

 The revolution sections are tense, but still drag.
-I could not wait to get back to the Sheldon sections
+I could not wait to get back to the Sheldon sections.

 Surprisingly, the book contains a complete story arc, whereas Hamilton normally splits the story across the entire series.
 But this did make the story feel a little too quick.
 Several challenges I expected would build to climatic confrontations were resolved in under a page.

-Still a book I couldn't put down!
+But these complaints are minor.
+The writing is great and the pacing kept me on the edge of my seat.
+A book I could not put down!

 [^excession]:
     Coined by Banks in {% include book_link.html title="Excession" %}: